 Tails of Sonic the Hedgehog is easily one of the nicest characters in the cast, and is even perfectly alright with accepting Eggman as a friend if he doesn't have an evil scheme at the moment.

-Similarly, Luigi from Super Mario Bros..
-He's very open, compliments people he's competing against, doesn't have Mario's Jerkass tendencies, and overall helps anybody with a problem he can solve.
+Similarly, Mario and Luigi from Super Mario Bros..
+They're very open, compliment people they're competing against, and overall help anybody with a problem they can solve.

 Isaac was openly identified as a Nice Guy by the extras for the first game, since he's a Heroic Mime in that one.
 Then in The Lost Age, he got to speak for himself, and he was good, but not very nice.
 The shift might be justified by all the crap he went through in the first game and the pressure he's still under in TLA, but it was still pretty jarring to a lot of players.

 Ivan was identified as a sweet kid, but had some issues with Mind Over Manners even in the first game, which he was even called out on.

 Mia has a little bit of Deadpan Snarker, but is mostly a gentle White Magician Girl and the first truly nice player character in the series.
 Her Establishing Character Moment is healing an elderly couple, she quickly puts her trust in Isaac's group despite the doubtful circumstances of their meeting, and her most aggressive moment is even fully merited - revulsion with her cousin, Alex, upon realising the extent of his betraying their Clan's ideals.

 Piers in The Lost Age is probably the first genuinely nice male player character.
 He's initially standoffish due to some trust issues, but once he defrosts, he is quite mellow and gentle.
 Heck, his Establishing Character Moment scene even has him try to comfort and empathize with an abuser, and mentally kicking himself after he's been driven to lash out with his Psynergy.